Namass/Branch-Integration-Guides/android-quick-start.md

 # Step 4 - Create a Branch Session

-## Configuring your API key
+## Configuring your Branch key
-Now you'll need the API key that you created in the [Branch Dashboard](https://dashboard.branch.io/).
+Now you'll need the Branch key that you created in the [Branch Dashboard](https://dashboard.branch.io/).

 Open up **strings.xml** and add your key as a String value.